EnderiteFox/Friday-night-funkin-with-Pygame/README.md

 Follow the instructions in the "how to mod" folder to add your own songs!

-This game requires Pygame to run the python version, you can download it by typing `python3 -m pip install -U pygame --user` or `py -m pip install -U pygame --user` in a cmd
+This game requires Pygame to run the python version, you can download it by typing `python3 -m pip install -U pygame --user` or `py -m pip install -U pygame --user` in a cmd.

+It is also recommended to run the game on Pycharm, as running it in EduPython can cause issues